turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 // pseudocode:
   // Create a function
-  // Create a temporary array to hold short names
+  // Create an array to hold short names
   // Look at each name one at a time from names array
   // Determine how many letters are in each name*
   // If more than 5, do nothing; skip it
   // If 5 or less, push into the short names array
   // Continue until we've gone through every name
-  // Reassign the names array to the short names array
+  // Return the short names array

 // research:
   // *How do you find the number of letters in a string? --> .length